LDMX-Software/dev-build-context/docs/src/ubuntu-packages.md

 srm-ifce-dev | ???
-libgsl-dev | GNU Scientific Library for numerical calculations in ROOT MathMore (needed for GENIE) liblog4cpp5-dev | C++ Logging Library used in GENIE libtool | Needed for log4cpp build needed for GENIE ca-certificates | Installing certificates to trust within container clang-format | C++ Code Formatting for ldmx-sw libboost-all-dev | C++ Utilities for Acts and ldmx-sw
+libgsl-dev | GNU Scientific Library for numerical calculations in ROOT MathMore (needed for GENIE) liblog4cpp5-dev | C++ Logging Library used in GENIE ca-certificates | Installing certificates to trust within container clang-format | C++ Code Formatting for ldmx-sw libboost-all-dev | C++ Utilities for Acts and ldmx-sw